By: Sarah Stein, MD, FAAD, FAAP & Sheilagh Maguiness, MD, FAAD, FAAP

 Pat your child's skin dry after the bath or shower.
 If your doctor has prescribed any topical medicines, apply these to the areas of rash (BEFORE applying any moisturizers).

-Apply a moisturizer to the whole body immediately after bathing (while the skin is still damp).
-This helps “lock in" the moisture of the water.
-The thicker the moisturizer, the better it will work.
-Ointments such as petroleum jelly (or a similar “greasy" alternative) are good choices.
+Apply a moisturizer to the whole body immediately after bathing (while the skin is still damp) everyday.
+This helps "lock in" the moisture of the water.
+The creamier the moisturizer, the better it will work.
+Ointments such as petroleum jelly or fragrance-free moisturizing CREAMS are good choices (lotions are thinner and less effective).
 Most importantly, find a moisturizer that your child likes to use.
-Moisturizers should be applied every day, even when the rash is gone.
+Moisturizers should be applied once or twice every day, even when the rash is gone.

 Reducing the itch